Zhou-London/anorency/README.md

 ## TODO

-1. Life scope of a Line
+1. Life scope of a Stream
 2. Dispatcher
 3. Event-Driven design
-4. Lines management: delete, hash map...
-5. Wait for Line creation, time_out...
+4. Async construction/deletion of Stream